WPManageNinja/wpsocialninja-docs/guide/social-feeds/youtube-feed-template-general-settings.md

 ### 1. Source

-This is the most important setting.
-It tells the template what content to fetch from YouTube.
+This section is the most important setting in your template.
+It controls what content to fetch from YouTube by defining the video source and the total number of videos to retrieve.

 * **Feed Type:** This dropdown lets you choose the kind of content to display.
     * **Channel:** Shows the latest videos from a specific YouTube account.